pascallaliberte/modestjs.works/_book/part-2/the-js-gradient.md

 ### The treshold: When you might consider looking for something else

 * You find yourself setting up a lot of global event handlers, and it's getting cumbersome to organize them in your code.
-See _Stimulus_ below;
+See [_Stimulus_](#stimulus) below;
 * You find yourself needing to set up event handlers on specific elements, and setting them up on the global document is no longer possible or elegant.
-See _Stimulus_ below;
+See [_Stimulus_](#stimulus) below;
 * Making small edits to the HTML or refetching the HTML from the server-side is no longer feasible.
-See _Spot view-models_ below.
+See [_Spot view-models_](#spot-view-models) below.

 ## Stimulus - or Automated Behavior Orchestration
+{: #stimulus }

 I haven't found anything else quite like [Stimulus][stimulus].
-Made by [Basecamp][basecamp], which they use throughout their own product, it's a novel approach that pairs a small JavaScript controller to add behavior to some HTML that defines how to use the controller to add behavior.
+Made by [Basecamp][basecamp], which they use throughout their own product, it's a novel approach that pairs a small JavaScript controller with your HTML.
+The Stimulus controller wires up behaviour (adds event handlers) to elements in your HTML.
+Elements in your HTML state which controller to use, and which controller actions to use when events occur.

 [basecamp]: https://basecamp.com